raspberrypilearning/hamster-party-cam/worksheet.md

 ## Create a trigger switch

 We only want the Raspberry Pi to take pictures of the hamsters when they are out and having a good time.
-(No doubt they are throwing out some robot dance moves in your absence.)
+No doubt they are throwing out some robot dance moves in your absence!
 So you will need to create a trigger to make a program run, in order to take pictures of the party.

 ### Option 1: